-Policy S8: Decentralised Energy Networks and Combined Heat and Power
+Policy S9: Decentralised Energy Networks and Combined Heat and Power

-Where an existing decentralised energy network exists in the locality, and such a network is likely operational in the long term (i.e. minimum 30 years), then major development proposals in the vicinity should consider connection to such an existing energy network provided that in doing so it does not require the network as a whole to increase its fossil fuel consumption (i.e. it should be demonstrated that the network either has spare and wasted capacity, or demonstrate that the energy in the decentralised network is sourced from renewable or electric sources).
+Where an existing decentralised energy network exists in the locality, and such a network is likely operational in the long term (i.e. minimum 30 years), then development proposals in the vicinity can consider connection to such an existing energy network provided that in doing so it does not require the network as a whole to increase its fossil fuel consumption (i.e. it should be demonstrated that the network either has spare and wasted capacity, or demonstrate that the energy in the decentralised network is sourced from renewable sources).

-Any proposal for a new or extended combined heat and power network will only be supported if the power source of such a network is either electricity or non-fossil fuel based.
+Any proposal for a new or extended combined heat and power network will only be supported if the power source of such a network is non-fossil fuel based.